josdejong/mathjs/docs/options.md

 # Options

-Math.js contains a number of global options.
+Math.js contains a number of options.
 The options are defined in `math.options`.
+Options can be set when creating an instance, and can be adjusted later on in `math.options`.

 - `matrix.defaultType`.
 The default type of matrix output for functions.